 Grants are gift aid which you do not need to repay.
 Seattle University is pleased to award the following grants:

 Seattle University students participating in Army, Air Force, or Navy ROTC may receive ROTC grants.

 There are a number of loans available through the Student Financial Services Office at Seattle University.
-These include Federal Direct Stafford Loans, Federal Perkins, Federal Nursing Loan, Federal Direct PLUS loan for Parents, Federal Direct PLUS loan for graduate students, and Alaska Loan.
+These include Federal Direct Loans, Federal Nursing Loan, Federal Direct PLUS loan for Parents, Federal Direct PLUS loan for graduate students, and Alaska Loan.
 Student Financial Services can also certify Private Educational Loans for borrowers including some that can pay Past Due Accounts.

 Undergraduate students who complete the Free Application for Federal Student Aid (FAFSA) by the university priority deadline, February 1st (or within 30 days of admission if admitted after January 1) are considered for institutional gift aid in addition to federal and state funding.
 So don’t wait; apply today!